ryanharvey1/markdown-cv/index.md

 ## Research interests

-My overall aim is to contribute to our understanding of circuit level mechanisms underlying  spatial navigation and memory with emphasis on place and head direction systems.
+My overall aim is to contribute to our understanding of circuit level activity underlying spatial navigation and memory.
 Currently, my work involves understanding functional loss after developmental alcohol exposure using high-density electrophysiology recordings in behaving rodents.

 ## Education